Tottenham vs Everton predictions, team news, betting tips, odds and Bet Builder

 Tottenham

 Roberto De Zerbi is set to keep faith in Antonin Kinsky over Guglielmo Vicario in goal.
-Dominic Solanke has been passed fit but Cristian Romero, Ben Davies, Xavi Simons, Mohammed Kudus and Dejan Kulusevski are out.
+Dominic Solanke and Djed Spence have been passed fit but Cristian Romero, Ben Davies, Xavi Simons, Mohammed Kudus and Dejan Kulusevski are out.

 Predicted line-up (4-2-3-1): Kinsky; Porro, Danso, Van de Ven, Udogie; Bentancur, Palhinha; Kolo Muani, Gallagher, Tel; Richarlison.